fireofearth/carla-collect/README.md

 **Step 7 (optional)**.
 Download the datasets.
-Skip this step if you only want to run
+Skip this step if you only want to run [in-simulation experiments](#in-simulation-experiments) or synthesize your own dataset.
 It's necessary if you want to run the Jupyter notebooks in `carla-collect/Trajectron-plus-plus`.

 **Step 7.1**.